-The Genegantslet Fire Company was organized in the 1852 - 1864 timeframe.
-It was incorporated in 1949 and is currently located at 5333 State Highway 41 in Smithville Flats.
-It is staffed by 30 volunteer members.
-Among them, four are certified Emergency Medical Technicians that can offer basic first aid, CPR, and also operate emergency defibrillator equipment as necessary.
+The Genegantslet Fire Company Inc. is located at 5333 State Highway 41 in Smithville Flats, and is staffed by 30 volunteer members.
+Among them, four members are certified Emergency Medical Technicians that can offer basic first aid, CPR, and also operate emergency defibrillator equipment as necessary.
 In cases when an ambulance is needed, The Greene Emergency Squad is the town's primary source of emergency ALS care and transportation.
 The eastern and southeast portion of the town is covered by the Village of Oxford Emergency Squad.